EskelinenAntti/FastCalc/README.md

 ![FastCalc screenshot](FastCalc_screenshot.png)

 Just type your calculation and press Enter or "=" button to calculate it.
-You can browse old calculations with up and down arrow keys or just clicking on them.
+You can browse old calculations with up and down arrow keys or just by clicking on them.

 Press CTRL + D to clear the memory.